jdherman/awr-hbv-benchmark/README.md

 * A response routine, in which the linear outflow from two sub-basins is transformed by a routing parameter.
 In sum, the model contains 14 real-valued decision variables that require calibration.

 The MOEAs in this study were used to calibrate the HBV model for the Williams River, West Virginia, United States (USGS Gage 03186500).
 Calibration was performed using precipitation and streamflow data from the MOPEX dataset over the period 1962–1972 with a one-year warmup period.
-Four objective functions were used: the Nash–Sutcliffe Efficiency (NSE), which measures the model fit primarily during high-flow periods; the Box-Cox transformed root mean squared error (TRMSE), which accounts for low-flow periods; the runoff coefficient error (ROCE), which accounts for the long-term water balance; and the slope of the flow duration curve error (SFDCE), which measures the ability of the model to match the long-term variability of flows.
+Four objective functions are optimized: the Nash–Sutcliffe Efficiency (NSE), which measures the model fit primarily during high-flow periods; the Box-Cox transformed root mean squared error (TRMSE), which accounts for low-flow periods; the runoff coefficient error (ROCE), which accounts for the long-term water balance; and the slope of the flow duration curve error (SFDCE), which measures the ability of the model to match the long-term variability of flows.

 Contents:
 * HBV_src/: C++ source code for the HBV model